Essential dimension via prismatic cohomology: Introduction

 An idea which goes back to Arnol'd \cite{Arnold}, \cite{Arnold2}, is to use characteristic classes to obtain a lower bound for essential dimension: if $f$ has covering group $G$ then the cohomology of $G$ sometimes contributes to the cohomology of $X$ - such classes on $X$ are called {\em characteristic}.
 If they contribute to the cohomology of $X$ in some degree $i,$ and $X$ is affine, then $f$ cannot arise as a pullback of a $G$-cover of dimension $< i.$ The main difficulty with this approach is that to get a lower bound for $\ed(Y/X)$ one needs to know that (some of) the classes coming from $G$ continue to be nontrivial on any Zariski open in $X.$ Indeed in {\it loc.~cit.~}Arnol'd was able to address the question only without restricting to open subsets.
 For the universal $S_n$-cover, this problem was solved by Buhler-Reichstein \cite{BR2}.
 Following a suggestion of Serre, they showed the Stiefel-Whitney classes which arise in that situation are nonzero at the generic point.

 In this paper we introduce a new method, which solves this restriction problem in many cases.
 In particular, it allows us to give lower bounds on $\ed(Y/X)$ in many cases when $X$ is {\em proper}.
 Previously, lower bounds on the essential dimension of coverings of proper varieties were known only in very special cases \cite{CT,FKW,FS}.
-In fact our results apply to the so called {\em $p$-essential dimension} $\ed(Y/X;p)$ ($p$ a prime), where one is allowed to pull back the covering not just to Zariski opens, but to auxiliary coverings of prime to $p$ degree \cite{ReiYo}.
-A first example of our results is the following:
+In fact our results apply to the so called {\em $p$-essential dimension} $\ed(Y/X;p)$ ($p$ a prime), where one is allowed to pull back the covering not just to Zariski opens, but to auxiliary coverings of degree prime to $p$ \cite{ReiYo}.
+A first example of our results is the following, which appears as Cor.~\ref{cor:ellabessdimlowerbounds} below.